My twins are 26 months actual, 24 months adjusted; Tex is 26 months; Curly and Sue are 27 months actual, 25 months adjusted

 I added a whimsical element to the room by tying some colorful play silks to the chandelier.

-Our first activity was creating the colored water together, so I set out three plastic pitchers of plain water, some colored bath tablets, a wooden spoon for mixing, and some clear cups for pouring.
+Our first activity was creating the colored water together, so I set out three plastic pitchers of plain water, some fizzy bath tablets (to color the water), a wooden spoon for mixing, and some clear cups for pouring.